collapsed-stacks/startups/questions/8648/how-to-pick-up-an-idea-for-startup.md

 - tagged: `idea`, `pre-launch`
 - score: 1

-<p>My friend and I are two qualified software developers.
+My friend and I are two qualified software developers.
 We first met when we started working for the same company.
-It didn't take us too long to realize that we want to start a company together.</p>
+It didn't take us too long to realize that we want to start a company together.

-<p>The problem we are facing now, we can't find THE idea.
-We keep throwing ideas here and there but never actually started developing anything.</p>
+The problem we are facing now, we can't find THE idea.
+We keep throwing ideas here and there but never actually started developing anything.

-<p>I was wondering if anyone on here had a methodology he/she followed to pick up a good idea from a pool of ideas and successfully launched a start-up.</p>
+I was wondering if anyone on here had a methodology he/she followed to pick up a good idea from a pool of ideas and successfully launched a start-up.

 ## Answer 8655